If you have ever been awoken by a screaming toddler who looks wide awake but is not consolable, you have experienced a child having a night terror.

 What Are Night Terrors?

-Night terrors are an inherited disorder in which a child tends to have dreams during deep sleep and it's hard to waken them.
+Night terrors are an inherited disorder in which a child tends to have dreams during deep sleep and it's hard to wake them.
 These occur in about 2% of children.
-Getting over tired is a major trigger for night terrors.
+Getting overtired is a major trigger for night terrors.
 That was the primary cause of night terrors for my two boys.
 Night terrors usually occur in children from one to eight years old.
-You'll know it's a night terror because usually between one to two hours after your child going to sleep, they will wake up screaming and the screaming lasts up to 30 minutes.
+You'll know it's a night terror because usually between one to two hours after your child goes to sleep, they will wake up screaming and the screaming lasts up to 30 minutes.

 During a night terror, your child may be agitated and restless but you cannot wake them up and you cannot comfort them.
 Again, they may look wide awake but they're not.
 They may sit up or run or scream or talk.
 They may appear to not even realize you are there, again even though their eyes are wide open and they're staring at you.
 They can also mistake objects or persons in the room for dangers like shadows.
 In the morning, your child won't remember a thing that happened.
 You may not get any sleep but your child is sleeping during the whole thing.